AsheraCordova/ActionSheet/README.md

 # ActionSheet

-ActionSheet project adds support for android ActionSheet widget.
+ActionSheet project adds support for ActionSheet widget.

 ## Installation
 To install the plugin use: